 Include something related to the note or nothing at all.
 It’s up to you.

 Preparing Open When Letters

 Decide how many letters you would like to write and who will receive them.

 Choose the times the letters should be opened.
 Use the letter ideas above or create your own.

 Pick your materials.

-** Check out the fun papers and envelopes available on Amazon like these notes with envelopes or these.
 You could also design your own if you have the skills.
 Letters can be sent on 4X6 notecards, 8X10 stationery, or by whatever means you desire.

 Write an introductory letter, then compose the rest of the letters.